-It’s hard to say anything bad about Dennis Kucinich.
-It has been scientifically proven that he’s the one presidential candidate that Americans agree with on nearly every major issue.
 And then there’s his wife, Elizabeth.
-If he’s good enough for her, he’s good enough for America.
-Still, I have my doubts about where the Kucinich campaign is headed with its recent move into Second Life.
+If Kucinich is good enough for her, then he’s good enough for America.
+Still, I have my doubts about where the Kucinich campaign is heading with its recent move into Second Life.

 Kucinich is the second presidential candidate to officially authorize a campaign presence in the virtual world (behind Mike Gravel who has been here for almost six months).
 Somehow the title “Second Presidential Candidate in Second Life” doesn’t have much of a ring to it.
 When you’re running well behind the rest of the pack in real life, second place in the Metaverse doesn’t count for much.

 I probably wouldn’t be so harsh on the Kucinich campaign if it appeared that there was a method to their madness.
 Unfortunately, after several visits to their new Second Life location, I’m almost certain there is no plan.